nguyenhphilip/camino/content/posts/Introduction.md

 <br>

 Are we ever truly ready for the future?
 I don’t think so.
 Life is uncertain.
 But that shouldn’t deter us from it.
-We will –- we must -– continue to march on in the darkness of the unknown light.
-Whether or not you have fun in the process, that is a choice.
+Whether or not we have fun in the process is a choice.
 Me?
-I have chosen to dance.
+I have chosen to live.

 I boarded the plane, unsure of what was to come.
 In the air, I took one last look at the Boston skyline.
 Clouds pressed against the horizon.
 A brilliant swath of pinkish-orange hues left the sky ablaze.